Z3roS4n/Z3roS4n/README.md

 - **Security First:** Implementing "Security by Design" principles and GDPR compliance in all projects.
 - **Business Focus:** Solving business problems through tailored software solutions, not just writing code.

+### Lead Web Developer
+**Vivere Ateneo**
+*Sep 2025 – Present*
+Leading the technical team for the largest student association at the University of Palermo.
+I oversee the development and maintenance of the association's web platforms and internal tools, ensuring reliability for thousands of students and coordinating the dev team.

 ### Full-Stack Developer
 **Freelancer at BDGROUPSRL**
 *2025 – Present*